The Model 3 is the most popular Tesla vehicle on the market right now. It’s the top-selling electric car in the US this year, bar none.

 If you’ve always wanted a Tesla but don’t have money to burn, then this might finally be the right time to take the plunge.

-But if you are thinking about buying an electric car now, remember that Tesla promised a basic version of the Model 3 that would start at US$35,000.
-This is still something that is expected to be released, although how long that will take is still unclear.
-It is due to be unveiled in 2019, but as with all cutting-edge technology, these dates are never particularly set in stone.
+But if you are thinking about buying an electric car now, remember that Tesla promised a basic version of the Model 3 that would start at USD$35,000 something that it expects to release, although how long that will take is still unclear.
+It is due to be unveiled in 2019, but as with all cutting-edge technology, these dates are never concrete.

 For now, if you’re looking for the most affordable Tesla out there, the mid-range Model 3 is the car for you.